korzio/djv/README.md

 ### setErrorHandler(errorHandler: function) <a name="errorHandler"></a>

 Specify custom error handler which will be used in generated functions when problem found.
 The function should return a string expression, which will be executed when generated validator function is executed.
-The simpliest use case is the default one @see `template/defaultErrorHandler`
+The simplist use case is the default one @see `template/defaultErrorHandler`
 ```javascript
  function defaultErrorHandler(errorType) {
    return `return "${errorType}: ${tpl.data}";`;